mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ![[git_usage.png]]

 ## Git concepts
+### Branch
-- A **Branch** is a version of the repository that diverges from the main working project.
+A **Branch** is a version of the repository that diverges from the main working project.
+In reality, it's just a pointer that points to a specific commit.
+When adding a new commit to the branch, it will be added as a son of the commit it is pointing to and then update itself to point to the newly created commit.

+### Head
-- The **HEAD** is the representation of the last commit in the current checkout branch.
+The **HEAD** is the representation of the last commit in the current checkout branch.
 When you switch branches with [[git checkout]], the HEAD revision changes, pointing to the new branch.
 ## Git commands
 ### Git init